About this project

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-Full color Commodore Inn sign sticker.Estimated delivery:Ships within the US only
+Full color Commodore Inn sign sticker.Estimated delivery:Only ships to: United States

-18x24 matte paper poster of Commodore Inn sign.Estimated delivery:Ships within the US only
+18x24 matte paper poster of Commodore Inn sign.Estimated delivery:Only ships to: United States

 4 backers Limited (16 left of 20)

-12 inch wooden replica of Commodore Inn sign.Estimated delivery:Ships within the US only
+12 inch wooden replica of Commodore Inn sign.Estimated delivery:Only ships to: United States

 Name on the plaque next to the Commodore Inn sign.Estimated delivery: